Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

 Jimmy Butler Insights vs. the Bucks

-- He's attempted 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Butler's opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Bucks are ranked 14th in the league, allowing 113.3 points per game.
+- Conceding 113.3 points per game, the Bucks are the 14th-ranked team in the league defensively.

-- The Bucks concede 44.2 rebounds per contest, ranking 20th in the league.
+- On the glass, the Bucks are 20th in the league, conceding 44.2 rebounds per game.

-- In terms of assists, the Bucks are fifth in the NBA, allowing 23.9 per game.
+- Conceding 23.9 assists per contest, the Bucks are the fifth-ranked team in the NBA.

-- In terms of 3-pointers, the Bucks are ranked 11th in the NBA, giving up 12.1 makes per game.
+- Allowing 12.1 made 3-pointers per contest, the Bucks are the 11th-ranked squad in the league.

 Jimmy Butler vs. the Bucks